 Some states require all businesses to have a generic business license.
 Ohio is not one of them.
 The Ohio Secretary of State provides information on the information needed to start and maintain a business, and allows business to file forms and pay fees online.
 Go to sos.state.oh.us/businesses to learn more.

 Most businesses are financed out of a combination of owner’s equity (owner’s investment) and a commercial loan.
 When seeking a commercial loan, a lending bank typically expects that 20-30 percent of the necessary funds to stand up the business will come from the entrepreneur.
-See the answer to the grant money question above for more information.
+The chamber’s Minority Business Partnership offers a wide range of tools for small businesses to gain access to capital.
+Contact our team to see if they can help.

 The U.S. Small Business Administration (SBA) programs are designed to encourage commercial lenders to make loans directly to business owners and entrepreneurs.
 The SBA does not make direct loans.
 Contact your local Small Business Development Center (SBDC) for assistance.
 The SBDCs are staffed with highly trained business advisors who offer free counseling to help with your specific business needs.
 The local list can be found at entrepreneurohio.org.